Why Lighting Matters

 - Burnt or curled leaves?
 Possibly too much direct sun.

 - Moss turning brown or dry?
-Could be a sign of low light or low humidity.
+Usually a sign of low humidity, and sometimes insufficient light.

 Artificial Light Options